 Christmas bonus is based on the employer’s discretion and is not a mandatory benefit.

 Is 13th Month Pay in the Philippines taxable?

-When the total amount of 13th Month Pay plus other benefits exceed Php 90,000, then the amount of 13th Month Pay in excess of Php 90,000 is taxable.
+When the total amount of the 13th Month Pay plus other benefits exceeds Php 90,000, then the amount of the 13th Month Pay in excess of Php 90,000 is taxable.

-However, if 13th Month Pay plus other benefits do not exceed Php 90,000
+However, if the 13th Month Pay plus other benefits do not exceed Php 90,000.